 Zhao also says that he’s had his own conflicts with the Chinese government, including getting taxed at a 25% higher rate when purchasing a property for being a “foreigner,” as well as having to shutter a previous startup due to government policies.

 The Binance CEO says that while the company’s business model may seem unorthodox relative to other big firms, he mentions that in an industry as nascent and fast-growing as crypto, it can be difficult to run a firm in a conventional manner.

 “We are the largest crypto exchange and Web3 company on the planet.
 With that comes a great responsibility and an expectation of facing additional scrutiny.
 However, it’s important to remember that our industry is still in its infancy.

 When your company suddenly goes from start-up to Fortune 100 overnight, nobody shows up at your office the next day with 1,000 experienced executives, streamlined processes, and technologies to suddenly operate like a two-hundred-year-old, established financial institution.

 Like every other crypto exchange, growing and upscaling our staff and maturing our systems to match the growth of the industry has been the greatest challenge of my career.
-This is something that I have embraced and invested heavily in thus far.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+This is something that I have embraced and invested heavily in thus far.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action